-Willgoss Choral Prizes
+Willgoss Choral Prizes 2019

-The inaugural Willgoss Choral Prizes was offered in 2016, with a $1000 prize awarded to the best chorister in each of the Burgundian Consort and the Collegium Musicum Choir.
+For 2019, Richard and Sue Willgoss have generously continued their support of the Willgoss Choral Prizes established in 2016, again including a second prize for each of the Burgundian Consort and Collegium Musicum Choir.

 The Willgoss Choral Prizes will again offer a $1000 prize awarded to the best student chorister in each of the Burgundian Consort and the Collegium Musicum Choir, to be selected through demonstration of a high level of commitment, performance and ensemble contribution, and being a current student of UNSW.
 In addition, a further prize of $250 will be awarded to a member of each choir in 2018, with the same criteria but without the requirement of being a current UNSW student.
 This provides the opportunity to acknowledge the considerable contribution of those in the choral program of UNSW who are from the broader UNSW community as well as those who are current students.